kushals256/multithreadedwebserver/README.md

 * The server uses a **ThreadPoolExecutor** for concurrency.
 * When a client connects:

-  1. If a worker thread is available, the request is immediately assigned.
+  1. If an idle worker thread is available, the incoming request is assigned to it instantly.
-  2. If all threads are busy, the connection is queued until a thread becomes free.
+  2. If all threads are currently occupied, the connection is placed in a queue until a thread becomes available.
-* Each worker thread handles:
+* Each worker thread is responsible for:

-  * Parsing HTTP requests (GET/POST)
+  * Parsing incoming HTTP requests (`GET` / `POST`)
-  * Serving files or saving uploads
+  * Serving requested files or handling file uploads
-  * Logging activity with timestamps and thread identifiers
+  * Logging all server activity with timestamps and thread identifiers

 * This architecture prevents resource exhaustion and ensures fairness between connections.

 ---

 ## Security Measures Implemented

-1. **Path Traversal Protection**: Requests are sanitized using `safe_path()` to ensure files are only served from the `resources` directory.
+1. **Path Traversal Protection**: Requests are sanitized with `safe_path()` to guarantee files are served exclusively from the `resources` directory.
-2. **MIME Enforcement**: Only specific file types are supported:
+2. **MIME Enforcement**: Only the following file types are supported:
    * `.html`, `.txt`, `.png`, `.jpg`, `.jpeg`
-   * Other file types result in `415 Unsupported Media Type`.
+   * Any other file type returns `415 Unsupported Media Type`.
-3. **Host Header Validation**: Ensures requests match the configured host and port, preventing Host Header attacks.
+3. **Host Header Validation**: Confirms that requests match the configured host and port, mitigating Host Header attacks.
-4. **Restricted Uploads**: Only JSON (`Content-Type: application/json`) is accepted via POST.
-Uploaded files are saved in the `resources/uploads` directory.
+4. **Restricted Uploads**: Only JSON (`Content-Type: application/json`) is accepted via POST; uploaded files are stored in `resources/uploads`.
-5. **Connection Control**: Limits per-connection requests (`max=100`) and applies a keep-alive timeout (30 seconds) to prevent long-lived idle connections.
+5. **Connection Control**: Enforces a maximum of 100 requests per connection and a keep-alive timeout of 30 seconds to prevent idle, long-lived connections.

 ---

 ## Limitations

-* **Binary transfer buffering**: Files are currently read fully into memory before sending.
-Large files could cause high memory usage.
+* **Binary transfer buffering**: Files are loaded entirely into memory before being sent, which may lead to high memory usage for large files.
-* **Limited MIME types**: Only a small set of file types are supported.
+* **Limited MIME support**: Only a restricted set of file types is currently handled.
-* **Single-directory serving**: All files must reside under the `resources` directory.
-Serving from multiple roots is not supported.
+* **Single-directory limitation**: All content must be located within the `resources` directory; serving files from multiple directories is not supported.

 ---

-This server provides a **lightweight, iPhone 17-themed demonstration** of HTTP functionality, resource serving, concurrency via threads, and basic security measures.
+This server offers a **compact, iPhone 17-themed demo** showcasing HTTP handling, file serving, multithreaded concurrency, and fundamental security features.